SimonNyvall/Game-of-Life-Website/README.md

 2.Any dead cell with three live neighbours becomes a live cell.
 3.All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.
 ```
-I wrote the condisions in three if-statments.
-Where I have a array of boolien to check if the cell is alive or dead, and calculate the cells neighbors around it.
+I wrote the conditions in three if-statements.
+Where I have an array of billing to check if the cell is alive or dead, and calculate the cells neighbors around it.
 One cell can only have eight neighbors, so you check cells around the current one.
 ```
 if [ CELL == DEAD && CELLS NEIGHBORS == 3 ]{
     NextGenerationOfCell = Alive;